Top 6 Green Hydrogen Stocks to Invest in Now

-Green Hydrogen Stocks: What Is It?
+Green Hydrogen: What Is It?

-Dave Fessler is the Engineering Strategist for Profit Trends.
+David Fessler is the Engineering Strategist for Profit Trends.
 In an article he wrote titled “Why Green Hydrogen Is the Holy Grail of Renewable Energy,” Fessler broke down hydrogen-making processes into four categories.

-Blue hydrogen: uses today’s production but adds carbon capture and storage.
-This method isn’t commercialized or up-to-scale for wide-spread use.
+Blue hydrogen uses today’s production but adds carbon capture and storage.
+This method isn’t commercialized or up to scale for widespread use.